-In this paper, we propose a level set regularization approach combined with a split strategy for simultaneous identification of piecewise constant diffusion and absorption coefficients from a finite set of optical tomography data (Neumann-to-Dirichlet data).
+Abstract.
+In this paper, we propose a level set regularization approach combined with a split strategy for the simultaneous identification of piecewise constant diffusion and absorption coefficients from a finite set of optical tomography data (Neumann-to-Dirichlet data).
 This problem is a high nonlinear inverse problem combining together the exponential and mildly ill-posedness of diffusion and absorption coefficients, respectively.
-We prove that the parameters-to-measurement map satisfies sufficient conditions (continuity in the L^1 topology) to guarantee regularization properties of the proposed level set approach.
+We prove that the parameter-to-measurement map satisfies sufficient conditions (continuity in the L^1 topology) to guarantee regularization properties of the proposed level set approach.
 On the other hand, numerical tests considering different configurations bring new ideas on how to propose a convergent split strategy for the simultaneous identification of the coefficients.
-The behaviour and perfomance of this numerical strategy is illustrated with some numerical examples.
+The behavior and performance of the proposed numerical strategy is illustrated with some numerical examples.

-2000 Mathematics Subject Classification: 49N45, 65N21, 74J25.
+Mathematics Subject Classification.
+49N45, 65N21, 74J25.